strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 The last stable offset (LSO) is the offset in a user partition such that all lower offsets have been decided and it is always present.
 The first unstable offset (FUO) is the earliest offset in a user partition that is part of the ongoing transaction, if present.
+The high watermark (HW) is the offset of the last message that was successfully copied to all of the log's in-sync replicas.
+The log end offset (LEO) is the the highest offset of the partition.

 We have that `LSO <= HW <= LEO`, which can be the same offset when there is no open transaction and all partitions are in-sync.